-Our procedures included the following, amongst others:
+Our procedures included the following:

-- We evaluated the design and implementation and tested the operating effectiveness of key controls over the inputs used in determining the Group's valuation of derivative instruments. - With the assistance of our Financial Risk Management specialists, we: - o challenged the appropriateness of the methodology and assumptions used by Group to assess whether the valuation model used by the Group was in line with acceptable market practice. - o ascertained the accuracy of the fair value of derivative assets and liabilities by obtaining quoted rates of the inputs used in the valuation model for the market observable rates and compared these rates to the mark-to-market rates used by the Group. - o for non-observable inputs, assessed the reasonableness of the rates and other adjustments applied by the Group by independently deriving the input using alternative methodologies. - o re-computed the fair value of the instruments.
+- We evaluated the design and implementation and tested the operating effectiveness of key controls over the inputs used in determining the Group's valuation of derivative financial instruments. - We inspected derivative contract documents on a sample basis to confirm the terms of the respective transactions. - With the assistance of our Financial Risk Management specialists, we: - o challenged the appropriateness of the methodology and assumptions used by Group to assess whether the valuation model used by the Group was in line with acceptable market practice. - o ascertained the accuracy of the fair value of derivative assets and liabilities by obtaining quoted rates of the inputs used in the valuation model for the market observable rates and compared these rates to the mark-to-market rates used by the Group.

+- o for non-observable inputs, reviewed the reasonableness of the rates and other adjustments applied by the Group by independently deriving the input using alternative methodologies. - o re-computed the fair value of the instruments.

-The Group's accounting policy on derivative instruments and relevant financial risk disclosures are shown in Notes 4.3, 6.3, 10.6 and 28.
+The Group's accounting policy on derivative instruments and relevant financial risk disclosures are shown in Notes 4.4, 6.3, 10.6 and 28 respectively.